nix-community/cache-nix-action/README.md

 ### Inputs

-- `key` - An explicit key for a cache entry.
+- `primary-key` - An explicit key for a cache entry.
 See [creating a cache key](#creating-a-cache-key).
-- `path` - A list of files, directories, and wildcard patterns to cache and restore.
+- `paths` - A list of files, directories, and wildcard patterns to cache and restore.
 See [`@actions/glob`](https://github.com/actions/toolkit/tree/main/packages/glob) for supported patterns.
-- `restore-keys` - An ordered list of prefix-matched keys to use for restoring stale cache if no cache hit occurred for key.
+- `restore-keys` - An ordered multiline string listing the prefix-matched keys, that are used for restoring stale cache if no cache hit occurred for `primary-key`.
 - `enableCrossOsArchive` - An optional boolean when enabled, allows Windows runners to save or restore caches that can be restored or saved respectively on other platforms.
 Default: `false`
 - `fail-on-cache-miss` - Fail the workflow if cache entry is not found.
 Default: `false`
 - `lookup-only` - If true, only checks if cache entry exists and skips download.
 Does not change save cache behavior.
 Default: `false`